Info467/INFO-467_LSL/README.md

-Script library for he iLearning Labs
+Script library for the iLearning Labs